 Clara Drummond, Agnes Scott College '20 Clara is a senior at Agnes Scott College from Roswell, GA.
 She is a Biology major and Environmental and Sustainability Studies minor who is interested in ecology and conservation.
 Clara's research in the Levin lab focused on the relationship between barn swallow colony size and the frequency of extra-pair paternity.
 Her research was supported by the Goizueta Foundation STEM Success Initiative at Agnes Scott College.

 Vaughn Wicker, Agnes Scott College '19 Vaughn was an Agnes Scott student from Atlanta, Georgia.
 He majored in biology and minored in mathematics.
 Vaughn joined the Levin lab in Summer 2017 and investigated telomere length heritability in barn swallows, especially how nest parasites influence nestling telomere length.
 His research was supported by the Goizueta Foundation STEM Success Initiative and an Agnes Scott College Advantage Award.
 Vaughn is currently working in a lab for the GA Department of Public Health.
+Update: Vaughn now works for the CDC!

 Jazz Stephens, Agnes Scott College '18 Jazz studied biology at Agnes Scott College with minors in German and chemistry.
 Her next adventure includes vet school at the University of Georgia!
 Jazz's project investigated how variation in incubation behavior contributes to variation in telomere length.
 Her research was supported by the Leonard Doerpinghaus Biology Student Excellence Fund.
 Jazz is currently in vet school at the University of Georgia.
+Update: Jazz is now a vet!
+Bravo!

 Alina Ibrahim, Agnes Scott College '19 Alina did research in the Levin lab during her junior year at Agnes Scott College.
 Alina is from Stone Mountain, Georgia, but she also lived in India.
 She is currently majoring in Biology with a minor in public health and she is on the pre-vet track.
 She would one day like to work with either wildlife or exotic pets and is interested in ecology and conservation.
 Alina's research focused on the effects of nestling sex and growth on variation in telomere length.
 Her research was supported by an Advantage Award from Agnes Scott College.

 Gabriella Chebli, Agnes Scott College '19 Gabi, who is from Miami, FL, did research in the Levin lab during her junior year at Agnes Scott College.
 She is double-majoring in biology and chemistry and is interested in pursuing a graduate degree in chemical ecology or a related field.
 Gabi collaborated with Iris during the Spring 2018 semester to understand whether telomere length and dynamics predict social behavior and reproductive success of barn swallows.
 Her contributions to the work were funded by Agnes Scott.
+Update: Gabi is in graduate school at GA Tech!

 Maya Djordjevich, Agnes Scott College '17 Maya was an Agnes Scott student from Bethesda, Maryland.
 She majored in Biology with a minor in Public Health and graduated cum laude.
 Maya is currently applying to vet school and she is interested in working with wildlife and doing conservation research.
 Maya analyzed videos of barn swallows feeding their 8-day old chicks.
 Her research investigated whether a male's level of social interactivity with his mate (measured via proximity loggers) predicted his parental behavior.
 She presented her work at SPARC and at the annual Wilson Ornithological Conference and she's currently contributing to a publication of her research!
 Maya's conference travel was supported by an Advantage Award from Agnes Scott College.
 Maya is currently in vet school at Kansas State University.